swimninja247/gsheetquery/README.md

 ## Overview

-For small projects, full Python frameworks can be overkill (Django), especially if you want code up and running quickly.
+For small projects, full Python frameworks can be overkill (Django).
+Especially if you want code up and running quickly.
 Google Sheets can be leveraged as a database and made accessible by GSheetQuery.

 This library will allow users to interact with google sheets as a document database similar to MongoDB.